-Shoppers can order from goPuff through its website or mobile app.
+Shoppers can order from goPuff through its website or mobile app for iOS and Android.
 After entering their delivery location, the customer is directed to the inventory and selection available from their local goPuff warehouse.
 They can then add items to their cart and pay online, similar to traditional digital order platforms.

 Once an order is placed, warehouse workers are notified, pick the items from the warehouse shelves, and bag them.
 Bags are then held in bins specific to each driver, often grouping multiple deliveries to locations in close proximity when possible.
 Drivers then collect the bags from their bin and head out to complete the deliveries.